 1. Automotive Industry

-As additive manufacturing technology is matured and progressive in the current needs, that had helped the automotive industry to reduce its demand by providing more optimized productions, streamline supply chains, and logistics.
-3D printing development is increasing widely and explored across all areas of automotive production.
+As additive manufacturing technology is matured and progressive in the current needs, that had helped the automotive industry to reduce its demand by providing more optimized productions, streamlined supply chains, and logistics.
+3D printing development is increasingly widespread and being explored across all areas of automotive production.

 3D printers have significantly changed the way automotive prototypes are created, designed, manufactured, and developed in the automotive industry.
 The first technology for building parts of the automotive industry was selective laser sintering or binder jetting.
 In earlier days, these two methods have been used to produce aesthetic parts but they were weak and had no longer life.